UPPMAX/UPPMAX-documentation/docs/software/bianca_file_transfer_using_rsync.md

 mount_wharf sens2016001
 ```

-The password is your normal UPPMAX password and the "Second factor" is your [UPPMXX 2FA](https://docs.uppmax.uu.se/getting_started/get_uppmax_2fa/)
+The password is your normal UPPMAX password and the "Second factor" is your [UPPMAX 2FA](https://docs.uppmax.uu.se/getting_started/get_uppmax_2fa/)

 Now a folder called `sens2016001` is created in your $HOME folder.